bobdc/misc/JupyterSPARQL/README.md

-This should link to the blog entry about the demo, not the [Snee home page](http://www.snee.com).
+The blog entry [SPARQL in a Jupyter (a.k.a.
+IPython) notebook](http://www.snee.com/bobdc.blog/2016/07/sparql-in-a-jupyter-aka-ipytho.html) describes the Jupyter notebook in this directory.